rayhan1210/Hotel-Booking-System/README.md

 ## Prepare other content

-Assignemnt 2: Hotdesking System using MVC, Java
+Project: Hotdesking System using MVC, Java

-This assignment is a booking table system application where the users are employee and admin and each user can book a table only once untill their current or previous booking has been accepted and checked in or cancelled b that user.
+This project is about a booking table system application where the users are employee and admin and each user can book a table only once untill their current or previous booking has been accepted and checked in or cancelled b that user.
 The admin of the system is allowed to perform higher task compared to the employee. admin can cancel or reject a booking and when admin books a table their table gets automatically accepted as they are admin and has more privillege.
 As an admin you can also add,update,delete other admin or user.
 You can also generate a report for booking which shows previoous and current booking as well who checkedin and who didnt, and employee report shows all employee informatin such as their username, id, name, lastname.

-other things you could add:

 - Table of content
 	- Login
 	- Register